Organization Types Eligible for Microsoft Donations

 - In the Windows Remote Desktop Services CAL title group, they have requested 15 licenses and can request up to 35 more.

 - They have requested two server products and can request up to three more.

 Organization D has requested 4 Windows Server products and 50 Windows Server CALs.
-They also requested 1 System Center Essentials server, 4 System Center Essentials server management license suites, and 50 System Center Essentials client management licenses.
+They also requested 1 SQL Server Standard and 25 SQL Server CALs.

-- They have requested the maximum allotment of licenses from these title groups: Windows Server CAL and System Center Client Management Suite.
+- They have requested the maximum allotment of licenses from the Windows Server CAL title group.

-- They have requested the maximum server allotment (four Windows Servers and one System Center Essentials server).
+- They have requested the maximum server allotment (four Windows Servers and one SQL Server).

 Refunds and Returns

-If you want to return or exchange the Microsoft donated products you've received, you will need to return the entire Microsoft portion of your request and place a new request for the Microsoft items you want.
+If you want to return or exchange the Microsoft donated products you've received, you will need to return all Microsoft products in the request and place a new request for the Microsoft items you want.